Olympus E-P5 vs Nikon D3400

-The Olympus PEN E-P5 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in May 2013 and August 2016.
+The Olympus PEN E-P5 and the Nikon D3400 are two digital cameras that were announced, respectively, in May 2013 and August 2016.
 The E-P5 is a mirrorless interchangeable lens camera, while the D3400 is a DSLR.
 The cameras are based on a Four Thirds (E-P5) and an APS-C (D3400) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-P5 vs Nikon D3400

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P5 and the Nikon D3400.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P5 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-P5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably larger (44 percent) than the Olympus E-P5.
 Moreover, the D3400 is markedly heavier (6 percent) than the E-P5.
 In this context, it is worth noting that neither the E-P5 nor the D3400 are weather-sealed.